rown89/p4n-scraper/README.md

 # Park4Night Scraper
 Note: *This repository is intended only as a study project*<br>

-Scaper built on top of the new [Park4Night](https://www.park4night.com) website with NodeJs, Playwright API and Supabase to store place detail pages data.
+I have built a scraper using Node.js, the Playwright API, and Supabase to store place detail page data from the new Park4Night website.

-`enqueuePlaceList()` start `getPlaceIdList()` who take care of read `range.json` file and download the requested range of ids from a Supabase table called `places` where I stored all the available place ids of Park4Night, retrieved from this [public endpoint](https://www.park4night.com/services/V3/getLieuxLite.php) and converted from json to SQL rows.
+The enqueuePlaceList() function initiates the getPlaceIdList() function, which reads the range.json file and downloads the requested range of IDs from a Supabase table called places.
+This table contains all the available place IDs from Park4Night, retrieved from a public endpoint and converted from JSON to SQL rows.

-A file named `queueList.json` will be created, containing a list of IDs to be scanned and `extractData()` function will be enqueued to process each ID.
-After the dequeue process is completed, the program will execute the `updateRange()` function to download the next set of IDs that will be scanned.<br>
+A file named queueList.json will be created, containing a list of IDs to be scanned.
+The extractData() function will then be enqueued to process each ID.
+Once the dequeue process is completed, the program will execute the updateRange() function to download the next set of IDs to be scanned.

-In order to retrieve data such as contacts, you need to be logged in.
-You can set your PHPSESSID in the [storageState file](https://github.com/rown89/p4n-scraper/blob/main/storageState.json) file or use the [login file](https://github.com/rown89/p4n-scraper/blob/main/scraper/login.ts) to dynamically set the session. *(Please note that the provided file is currently an example.)*<br>
+To retrieve data such as contact information, you need to be logged in.
+You can set your PHPSESSID in the storageState file or use the login file to dynamically set the session.
+(Please note that the provided file is currently an example.)

 ![Screenshot 2023-03-24 at 01 04 53](https://user-images.githubusercontent.com/44890500/227390807-c81b4eaa-0444-40db-b972-0203bc2ced73.png)